bryadh/Java-Network-SMTP-Protocol/README.md

 ## Before running the application
-you must download a local SMTP server at https://local-smtp-server-pro.soft32.com/free-download/?dm=2 You can also use online SMTP servers
+you must download a local SMTP server at https://local-smtp-server-pro.soft32.com/free-download/?dm=2 Or use an online SMTP server
 ## Usage
 Start the local server
 run the application